 The Bullet Club “Bone Soldier” logo has become one of the most recognizable images in the history of professional wrestling.
 Like Austin 3:16 or nWo before it, you cannot watch a wrestling show from any promotion without seeing a sea of Bullet Club t-shirts in the crowd, and its cultural relevance has even extended beyond just wrestling crowds, showing up in crowd footage of music concerts and sports games worldwide on a regular basis.

-But despite its worldwide recognition, it all started with four foreign dojo boys in Japan, becoming friends, traveling together and trying to make a name for themselves in a company which typically didn’t give many big chances to their Gaijin (non-Japanese) workers.
-This is the story of how Prince Devitt, Bad Luck Fale, Karl Anderson, and Tama Tonga created one of the most recognizable brands in modern wrestling.
+But despite its worldwide recognition, it all started with four foreign dojo boys in Japan who became friends, traveled together, and tried to make a name for themselves in a company that typically didn’t give many big chances to their Gaijin (non-Japanese) workers.
+This is the story of how Prince Devitt (WWE’s Finn Balor), Bad Luck Fale, Karl Anderson, and Tama Tonga created one of the most recognizable brands in modern wrestling.

 Fergal Devitt was born in Bray, Ireland, training in his home country and making his pro-wrestling debut in 2000 at the young age of 18.
 He would train, wrestle, and teach in his home country until 2005 when he moved to California to train in the New Japan Inoki Dojo (where he would meet Karl Anderson), before signing with New Japan officially in 2006, moving to Japan in the process.